-The Board of Directors currently consists of eight members.
-The Board of Directors, acting on the recommendation of our Nominating and Governance Committee, has nominated the ten individuals identified below for election as directors.
-Each of the nominees is currently a director, other than Ms. Dubin and Mr. Volovic.
-Ms. Dubin and Mr. Volovic were recommended to the Board of Directors by the Nominating and Governance Committee.
-The Nominating and Governance Committee considered and reviewed Ms. Dubin and Mr. Volovic as candidates for director after receiving a recommendation from the Chairman and Chief Executive Officer.
+The Board of Directors currently consists of ten members.
+The Board of Directors, acting on the recommendation of our Nominating and Governance Committee, has nominated the nine individuals identified below for election as directors.
+Each of the nominees is currently a director.
 No fees were paid to any third parties to identify or evaluate potential nominees.
 Unless authority is specifically withheld, the shares being voted by proxy will be voted in favor of these nominees.
 Each nominee who is elected will serve for a term of one year, which expires at our next annual meeting of shareholders or such later date as his or her successor has been elected and qualified.

-The Board of Directors, acting on the recommendation of our Nominating and Governance Committee, has approved an increase in the size of the Board of Directors from eight members to ten members, to be effective as of the election of directors at our 2019 Annual Meeting of Shareholders.
-Proxies cannot be voted for a greater number of persons than ten, which is the number of nominees named in this proxy statement.
+Mr. Andrew Niner is currently serving as one of our ten directors.
+Mr. Niner is retiring at the end of his current term, and therefore, has not been nominated for re-election at the annual meeting.
+The Board thanks Mr. Niner for his dedicated service on the Board.
+The Board of Directors, acting on the recommendation of our Nominating and Governance Committee, has approved a decrease in the size of the Board of Directors from ten members to nine members, to be effective as of the election of directors at our 2020 Annual Meeting of Shareholders.
+Proxies cannot be voted for a greater number of persons than nine, which is the number of nominees named in this proxy statement.